openshift/ci-tools/README.md

 ci-operator automates and simplifies the process of building and testing OpenShift component images (i.e. any `openshift/origin-{component}` images).

-Given a Git repository reference and a component-specific JSON configuration file, describing base images and which images should be built and tested and how, ci-operator builds the component images within an OpenShift cluster and runs the tests.
+Given a Git repository reference and a component-specific configuration file (JSON at the moment, but we [plan to switch to YAML](#46)), describing base images and which images should be built and tested and how, ci-operator builds the component images within an OpenShift cluster and runs the tests.
 All artifacts are built in a new namespace named using a hash of all inputs, so the artifacts can be reused when the inputs are identical.

 ci-operator is mainly intended to be run inside a pod in a cluster, triggered by the Prow CI infrastructure, but it is also possible to run it as a CLI tool on a